Home Energy Efficiency Key to Battling Climate Change

 Other mistakes made including leaving the phone charging overnight, leaving plugs switched on, leaving the tap on whilst brushing teeth, and leaving the laptop on charge for over an hour.

-To emphasise the lack of severity regarding the issue of home energy efficiency, people who participated in the poll said they spend on average £905.41 per year on improving the aesthetics of their home, and only £314.60 on boosting home energy efficiency.
+To emphasize the lack of severity regarding the issue of home energy efficiency, people who participated in the poll said they spend on average £905.41 per year on improving the aesthetics of their home and only £314.60 on boosting home energy efficiency.

 The Paris Agreement states that it aims to “hold the increase in the global average temperature to well below 2 °C above preindustrial levels and pursuing efforts to limit the temperature increase to 1.5 °C above preindustrial levels”.

-Just recently, the Welsh Government pledged to give £7 million to energy efficient schemes, symbolising a political commitment to improving home energy efficiency to tackle climate change.
+Just recently, the Welsh Government pledged to give £7 million to energy-efficient schemes, symbolizing a political commitment to improving home energy efficiency to tackle climate change.

 Similarly, there was a second wave of funding to energy efficiency schemes in Scotland.